Angle Inlet / Northwest Angle Provincial Forest Border Crossing – Winter Road / Provincial Road 525

 - If you are coming from the U.S. make sure you have an international calling plan or you will most likely lose cell service shortly after clearing Canadian customs.

 - Residents are given special permits to avoid going into the shack

-Manitoba Road Conditions
+Manitoba and Minnesota Road Conditions